 An Ancient Greek book entitled Catoptrics compiled probably between the times of Euclid and Theon considered the behavior of reflected light and established the law of light reflection.
 A work by Hero of Alexandria made the assumption that light rays always take the shortest path between two points.

-Alhazen considered a spherical mirror and an observer.
+Alhazen considered an observer and a mirror shaped like the inside of a circle.
 He pictured a ray of light arriving at the mirror from a light source.
 He asked the question: at what point on the mirror must a light ray arrive so that it is reflected into the eye of the observer?
-He sought the general solution, for the light source and observer in any positions.
+He sought to solve the problem for the light source and observer in any positions.
 This question became known as Alhazen’s Problem, and is often called Alhazen’s Billiard Problem.

 Alhazen’s Billiard Problem